tanwarAalok/tuf-task/README.md

     npm start
     ```
 - Start Frontend
-  - First change the API_URL path in src/apiFetchers.js file
+  - Go inside client directory and change the API_URL path in src/apiFetchers.js file
   - Then in terminal
     ```
     npm i